-From eating solid food to taking steps, your baby’s first year is filled with all types of memorable events.
+Your baby’s first year is filled with all types of memorable events, from eating solid food to taking their first steps.
 Each “first” in your baby’s life is a milestone.
 Each milestone is an opportunity for you to make sure your child is growing and developing as expected.

 Your baby may respond to popping or kissing sounds, a squeaky voice, or blowing your lips together.
 These auditory cues are often more interesting than a normal voice.

 Objects in your baby’s environment, such as a zipper or bell, may seem funny to your baby.
-You won’t know what these are until your baby laughs, but trying different noise makers form time to time may get a laugh.
+You won’t know what these are until your baby laughs, but try using different noise makers to see what makes them laugh.

 Peek-a-boo is a great game to play when children start laughing.
-Wait until your child is four to six months.
-At this age, babies begin learning about “object performance,” or the understanding that something exists even when you don’t see it.
+You can play peek-a-boo with your baby at any age, but they may not respond by laughing until they are four to six months.
+At this age, babies begin learning about “object permanence,” or the understanding that something exists even when you don’t see it.

 According to many milestone markers, babies typically laugh between months three and four.
-If the fourth month comes and goes and your baby is still not laughing, don’t worry.
-It’s easy to get caught up in a timeline.
+If the fourth month comes and goes and your baby is still not laughing, there is no need for concern.

 Some babies are more serious and don’t laugh or cackle as much as other babies.
-This might be okay, especially if all their other developmental milestones are being met.
-Focus on the entire set of age-appropriate milestones, not just one.
-If, however, they seem to be missing several milestones in their development, it’s worth speaking with your child’s pediatrician.
+This might be OK, especially if all they’re meeting their other developmental milestones.

-From there, the two of you can decide if you’d like to watch and wait for future developments or if you’d like to be recommended to an occupational therapist who may be able to help your baby develop more in pace with other children their age.
+From there, the two of you can decide if you’d like to watch and wait for future developments or if you’d like your baby’s doctor to recommend further evaluation.
+There may be therapies to help your baby develop more in pace with other children their age.